Cloudflare Web Analytics is a new player on the simple, privacy-first and de-Googled web analytics market.

 Open source vs closed source web analytics

-Plausible Analytics is a fully open-source web analytics tool.
+Plausible Analytics is an open source web analytics tool.
 Our source code is available and accessible on GitHub so anyone can read it and review it to ensure it keeps the data private and secure.
 Plausible can even be self-hosted for those who want to manage their own server infrastructure.

 This is not the case with Cloudflare Web Analytics which is a closed source product.
 There’s simply no way of knowing what’s going on behind the scenes when using the Cloudflare script.